jweissig/sense/README.md

-Prototype data logger using a Raspberry Pi Zero W, AMG8833 8x8 Thermal Camera Sensor, and a TSL2591 High Dynamic Range Digital Light Sensor.
+Prototype data logger using a Raspberry Pi Zero W, [Adafruit AMG8833 IR Thermal Camera Breakout](https://www.adafruit.com/product/3538), and an [Adafruit TSL2591 High Dynamic Range Digital Light Sensor](https://www.adafruit.com/product/1980).
 The idea is to put one of these in a room and detect visible and non-visible light.
 This problem will allow you to connect to a web server on the Raspberry Pi and view the current status.
 But, the program will also log event each minute in JSON format to the console for later analysis.

 ## Setting up